ICLT 330-W01: Global Literature and Digital Media

 Methods of Assessment that allow the instructor to assess the above learning outcomes as follows:

-Writing in class and completing blog postings—Outcomes 1, 2, 3, 5
+Writing in class and completing discussion board postings—Outcomes 1, 2, 3, 5

 Discussing global texts and forms of media—Outcomes 1, 2, 5, 6